laoer536/minipp/README.md

 # minipp

-Quickly help you find unused files in your project to slim down your codebase.
+Quickly identify unused files in your project to help slim down your codebase.

 > [!WARNING]
 >
-> ⚠️  At present, it only supports scanning TS projects or front-end react+ts engineering projects, considering that it only targets the source code files and ignores the project configuration files, so it will not scan files and folders outside the src directory.
-Need node version >=20.
+> ⚠️  Currently, only TypeScript projects or frontend React+TS projects are supported.
+Since the tool focuses on source code files and ignores project configuration files, it will not scan files or folders outside the `src` directory.
+Requires Node.js version >= 20 to run.

 ## Features